-Interventions are recorded on our school system.
+These interventions are recorded on our school system, EduKey.
 The Higher-Level Teaching Assistants are responsible for maintaining and updating the plans.
 The interventions have a clear outcome which are to be achieved in an agreed timeframe.
 Details of outcomes will be shared with the subject teacher and year group team where appropriate.
+They will also be shared with parents.